Ton2808/PrimeData_DataEngineerIntern/README.md

 ---
 #### Solution 2
 Instead of maintain a 1D sorted array, we will maintain a min-heap.
+When there is a new website, if the min-heap size is less than ```1000``` than we will insert the new website, else we will compare the ```sc``` score of the new website with the top element of the min-heap, if the ```sc``` score of the new website is greater, we will pop the top element than insert the new website, else we just ignore the new website.

 ##### Pro
 The overall complexity is ```O(log(N))```, harder to implement by hand but almost every language has a library that support pre-built heap.
 For example the ```STL``` library in ```C++```.